SQL Driver vs ORM

-Below is some code examples that demonstrate the differnce between SQL developement in Python using an Adapter and SQL over modeling and mapping using ORM SQL Alchemy:
+Below are code examples that demonstrate the difference between SQL development in Python using an Adapter and object modeling and mapping using ORM SQLAlchemy:

 import psycopg